eniac-x-labs/linklayer/README.md

 ## Introduction

-This dapplink layer3 reverse staking protocol;
+This dapplink layer3 multi-staking protocol;

 ## How is work